Ty Dillon: Cup Series

-On March 25, 2024, Kaulig Racing announced that Dillon would drive the No. 16 in five-race deal, starting with the Richmond spring race.
+On March 25, 2024, Kaulig Racing announced that Dillon would drive the No. 16 in a five-race deal, starting with the Richmond spring race.
 On May 21, it was announced that Dillon would drive the No. 50 Camaro for the newly rebranded Team AmeriVet at the Coca-Cola 600.
 On July 15, it was announced that Dillon would drive for Richard Childress Racing in the No. 33 for the first time since 2015 at the Brickyard 400 in Indianapolis.
 Dillon would start 22nd and finish 19th.